mouseless/baked/docs/architecture/feature.md

    folder, e.g., `Greeting/WelcomePage/`.
 1. Provide an extension method with the implementation name to allow adding that implementation, e.g., `WelcomePage()`.
-   1. This method should be in an extension class under `Do` namespace, e.g., `Greeting/WelcomePage/WelcomePageGreetingExtensions.cs`.
+   1. This method should be in an extension class under `Baked` namespace, e.g., `Greeting/WelcomePage/WelcomePageGreetingExtensions.cs`.
 1. Name feature class after implementation name with abstraction name as a suffix, e.g., `WelcomePageGreetingFeature`.